E-Consults Can Expedite Specialist Advice

 Movement Disorders

-Other conditions that evaluate include:
+Other movement conditions we treat include:

-• Dystonia
+• Dystonia (muscle spasms)

-• Dyskinesia
+• Dyskinesia (uncontrolled movements)

-• Gait Disorders
+• Gait disorders (walking problems)

-• Myoclonus
+• Myoclonus (sudden jerks or twitches)

 • Restless Leg Syndrome